DesmondAldridge/burger/README.md

 ## INSTALLATION
 In the terminal type: 'npm install' and press enter.
-Then type: 'npm install express-handlebars' and press enter.

 ## USAGE
 In the terminal type: 'node server.js' and press enter.
+Navigate to the browser to view.

+## HEROKU
+To view the app in Heroku, please click <a href= "https://frozen-atoll-59240.herokuapp.com/">here</a>!

 ## LICENSE
 none